This is the current version. View full version history →

 Long-context (legal docs, codebases, large reports): Gemini 3.1 Pro (1M+ context, strong multimodal).
 Claude Sonnet 4.6 (200K standard, 1M premium tier).
 Google’s context handling at extreme lengths has improved significantly; test it against your actual documents, not just marketing claims.

-Reasoning and hard problems: GPT-5.4 Thinking, Claude Opus 4.6, DeepSeek R1 if self-hosted.
+Reasoning and hard problems: GPT-5.4 Thinking, Claude Opus 4.6, DeepSeek R1 (or R1 0528) if self-hosted.
 The reasoning models have measurably better performance on math, formal verification, and complex multi-step tasks.
 Don’t use them by default for average-case queries – the cost and latency don’t justify it.

-Self-hosted, privacy-first: Qwen 2.5 72B via Ollama on Apple Silicon, or Llama 3.3 70B if you prioritise ecosystem breadth.
-Both perform well at Q4_K_M.
+Self-hosted, general purpose: Qwen 3 72B via Ollama on Apple Silicon, or Llama 3.3 70B if you prioritise ecosystem breadth.
+Qwen 3’s built-in thinking mode is a practical advantage – you get reasoning capability without maintaining a separate model.
 Mac Studio M4 Ultra is the hardware recommendation for teams without a GPU server.

 Air-gapped or regulated environments: DeepSeek R1 (MIT license, no telemetry) or Llama 3.3 70B (Meta’s license, widely audited).
 Both are fully open weights, no phoning home, no dependency on external services.